TREASURIES-U.S. yields rise, strong data boosts Fed rate hike likelihood

 "Any better-than-expected data just reinforces the notion the Fed is going to go, and then potentially keep rates higher longer," he said.
 "The market believes that you don't need to hike rates that much for the inevitable slowing that's still to come."

-Shipments for non-defense capital goods excluding aircraft, a closely watched proxy for business spending plans, increased 0.7% last month, the Commerce Department said on Tuesday.
+Shipments for non-defense capital goods excluding aircraft, a closely watched proxy for business spending plans, increased 0.7% last month, the Commerce Department said.
 But April data was revised lower to show so-called core capital goods rising 0.6% instead of 1.3% as previously reported.

 "They suggest capital investment was probably up in real terms around 9% in the second quarter.
 This is good news for the economy," he said.

-Futures showing on Monday that the Fed's overnight borrowing rate would stay above 5% through late January 2024, were pushed out to March next year.
+Futures showed on Monday that the Fed's overnight borrowing rate would stay above 5% through late January, but on Tuesday were pushed out to March 2024.
 FEDWATCH.
-Expectations that the Fed will hike again at the end of July rose to 79.4% from 74.4% earlier on Tuesday, CME Group's FedWatch tool showed.
+Expectations that the Fed will hike again at the end of July rose to 79.4%, before slipping to 76.9%, CME Group's FedWatch tool showed.
+Earlier on Tuesday the likelihood of a Fed hike was 74.4%.

 Markets are now awaiting the Personal Consumption Expenditures (CPE) index for May on Friday.
 Analysts polled by Reuters expect the core rate to be 4.7% on a year-over-year basis, still well above the Fed's 2% target.